 - Pleural effusion bloody

 - Pericardial effusion often bloody

-- Secondary metastasis to liver, bones, stomach, adrenal, brain etc.
+- Secondary metastasis, such as to the liver, bones, stomach, adrenal glands, and brain.

 Lung cancer metastasis

-- Adrenals: Roughly 50 % of lung cancers metastasize to adrenal glands
+- Adrenals: Roughly 50% of lung cancers metastasize to the adrenal glands

 Symptoms secondary to regional metastases

-- Symptomatic nerve paralysis leads to Horner’s syndrome (enophthalmos, ptosis, miosis, and anhidrosis)
+- Symptomatic nerve paralysis, leading to Horner’s syndrome (enophthalmos, ptosis, miosis, and anhidrosis)

-- Cervical/thoracic nerve invasion leads to Pancoast syndrome
+- Cervical/thoracic nerve invasion, leading to Pancoast syndrome

 Therapy of Lung Cancer